SGDInstitute/apollo/content/collections/pages/mblgtacc/workshop-tracks.md

         content:
           -
             type: text
-            text: 'Content in this track should focus on:'
+            text: 'Content in this track focuses on:'
       -
         type: bulletList
         content: